Pedrohamoura-Git/Frontend-Mentor-Challenges/single-price-grid-component-master/README.md

 ### Continued development

 I am not totally comfortable with CSS Grid and Media Queries yet, so I am going to continue focusing on it in future projects.

+### Useful resources

+- [HTML/CSS]The order of media queries(https://shuhei-blog.work/uncategorized/order-media-queries/) - This helped me understand better how I should use Media Queries in order to it work properly.
+I really liked this pattern and will use it going forward.

 ## Author